Tag along for our FTC disclosure saga here. The following article was last updated on Dec 3, 2025 ...

 More importantly, "I" got home ... on my bike.

 Motorcycles don't have feelings.
 They don't feel bad.
-They don't care bout anything, especially your legs.
+They don't care about anything, especially your legs.

 That's why this mantra is important.

-If you have body parts under the bike when it's falling, they're going to get hurt.
+If you keep body parts under the bike when it's falling, the bike is going to hurt them.
 Broken ankles and legs are common injuries from not getting away from a falling motorcycle.
 When that bike is going over, take a giant step to the side and give the bike clearance to fall.

-If you do it right, you'll be left standing over your bike albeit looking a little dumb.
+If you do it right, you'll end up standing over your bike, albeit looking a little dumb.
 Maybe you're face first on your ride, or kneeling on top of it.
 As long as you're not under it, you're fine!

 Now what do you do?
 Laugh.
 Fake it if you have to.